thanos-io/thanos/docs/components/sidecar.md

                                  from other components if you use gossip, 'grpc-advertise-address' is empty and you
                                  require cross-node connection.
-      --grpc-advertise-address=GRPC-ADVERTISE-ADDRESS
-                                 Explicit (external) host:port address to
-                                 advertise for gRPC StoreAPI in gossip cluster.
-                                 If empty, 'grpc-address' will be used.
       --grpc-server-tls-cert=""  TLS Certificate for gRPC server, leave blank to disable TLS
       --grpc-server-tls-key=""   TLS Key for the gRPC server, leave blank to